LOWEST PRICE GUARANTEE

 Saturday to Saturday liveaboard tours are all in the central atolls of the Maldives and alternate week-by-week between northern (North Male, Rasdhoo, Ari atolls) and southern (South Male and Felidhoo atolls) routes.
 So you can stay 2 weeks and each day is something new!
 You can choose between a diving cruise package, a spa package and a scuba-spa combi package, all for the same price.

 Notes: Course and Cruise: Special dive course prices are available for those joining Scubaspa Yang's liveaboard tours.
 Courses include: Discover Scuba Diving, Open Water Diver, Advanced Open Water, Enriched Air Nitrox and specialty courses.
 For further details and a full list of what the price includes and excludes visit our blog: Scubaspa on board course specials.

-Cruise price per person excludes (mandatory, unless customer provides own): 16% GST on cruise price payable in advance, scuba equipment approx. USD 180 per week (BCD, regulators, wetsuit), dive insurance, Green Tax (USD6 per person per night) payable in advance.
-All items purchased on board are subjected to 10% service charge.
-12% GST on cruise price payable in advance.
+Cruise price per person excludes (mandatory, unless customer provides own): 16% GST on cruise price payable in advance, scuba equipment approx. USD 180 per week (BCD, regulators, wetsuit), dive insurance, Green Tax (USD 6 per person per night) payable in advance.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

 Non-diver rate: There is no discount since they can take the spa package of 2 treatments per day.

-Single supplement (if you do not want to share accommodation): This is optional - single travellers may choose to share a cabin or pay a supplement of 50% of the published price for their own cabin (except for the Deep South cruises where 50% single supplement applies).
+Single supplement (if you do not want to share accommodation): This is mandatory - single travellers must pay a supplement of 25% of the published price for their own cabin (except for the Deep South cruises where 50% single supplement applies).